What is a Mission?

 Why can’t I see certain motions?

-The Mission owner, or requester of a motion, can choose to make that motion private to everyone who isn’t participating.
+The Mission owner can choose to make that motion private to everyone who isn’t participating.
 You’ll see an icon of an eye with a line through it when a motion has been set to private.

 How do I attach documents?

-From a Mission, click on Power Up to open the panel to attach new work items.
-Click on the Dropbox or Google Drive logos to link your account and find your work item, which can be any kind of file.
+From a Mission, click on Flier Controls to open the panel to attach new business items.
+Click on the Dropbox or Google Drive logos to link your account and find your business item, which can be any kind of file.

-You’ll see the work item added to your Power Up panel and can then drag it to any motion.
-If there are any special instructions for what to do with the work item, add those to the instructions of the motion.
+You’ll see the business item added to your Flier Controls panel and can then drag it to any motion.
+If there are any special instructions for what to do with the business item, add those to the instructions of the motion.

-You also have the option to attach a work item to your Mission when you create a new Mission.
+You also have the option to attach a business item to your Mission when you create a new Mission.

 How will people access work items?

 In order to keep Hi-flier easy to access for everyone, it’s entirely cloud-based.
-That means work items are not uploaded or saved to the software.
+That means business items are not uploaded or saved to the Hi-flier app.
 Instead, you’ll create links to documents through your Dropbox or Google Drive account to add them to a Mission.

-Make sure your permissions in Dropbox or Google Drive are set to allow people to access the linked work items.
+Make sure your permissions in Dropbox or Google Drive are set to allow people to access the linked business items.

 How do I complete a Mission?

-If you’re an R-type with an orange circle, when you’ve completed your action, click on your profile in the motion and select “I’m done”.
+If you’re an R-type with a Cali-blue circle, when you’ve completed your action, click on your profile in the motion and select “I’m done”.
 The circle around your profile will change to gold.
-When every R-type has completed their action the whole motion completes, the center of the motion will show a gold icon that represents what’s been accomplished in accordance with the motion purpose.
+When every R-type has completed their action the whole motion completes, the motion will turn gold.
 When all the motions are complete, the Mission has been achieved and you’ll see gold stars animate in celebration at the end.

 When a Mission is completed, its status changes and it is no longer shown with the active, but with the other completed Missions in the left panel.
 At this point further changes become impossible.